Hou-Rui/auto-script/README.md

-  -f, --flatpak:    apply operation on flatpak packages -v, --vim:        apply operation on vim packages -z, --zsh:        apply operation on zsh packages -y, --noconfirm:  skip all confirmation
+  -f, --flatpak:    apply operation on flatpak packages -v, --vim:        apply operation on vim packages -z, --zsh:        apply operation on zsh packages -y, --yes:        skip all confirmation
-  -r, --regex:      (only for search) use regular expression in searching terms -w, --remote:     (only for info and which) display or query remote info -e <src>,
+  -w, --remote:     (only for info and which) display or query remote info -x, --force:      (only for install) force options -h, --help:       display this message
-  --exclude <src>:  exclude source when performing operation
 ```

 ## Dependencies